Christian Arroyo: Milwaukee Brewers

 On January 25, 2024, Arroyo signed a minor league contract with the Milwaukee Brewers.
 In 37 games split between the rookie-level Arizona Complex League Brewers and Triple-A Nashville Sounds, he batted a cumulative .222/.301/.326 with two home runs and 14 RBI.
 Arroyo elected free agency following the season on November 4.

 Philadelphia Phillies

 On February 13, 2025, Arroyo signed a minor league contract with the Philadelphia Phillies.
-He elected free agency on November 6.
+He made 50 appearances for the Single-A Clearwater Threshers and Triple-A Lehigh Valley IronPigs, slashing a cumulative .301/.367/.457 with five home runs and 39 RBI.
+Arroyo elected free agency following the season on November 6.

+New York Mets

+On January 5, 2026, Arroyo signed a minor league contract with the New York Mets.
+He made 49 appearances for the Triple-A Syracuse Mets, batting .299/.340/.457 with six home runs, 41 RBI, and six stolen bases.
+Arroyo was released by the Mets on June 1.
+He re-signed with the organization the following day on a new minor league contract, but was released again on August 6.